• Home

 June 29, 2020 Leave a Comment

 It’s every parent’s dream for their child to go to an Ivy League school like Harvard or Yale.
 The prestige, the pride, the sense of accomplishment that all the hard work of raising your kids has paid off.
-If you’re in a high school or you know someone who soon be entering in college, this article is for you.
+If you’re in high school or you know someone who soon is entering college, this article is for you.

 Is It Worth The Money To Go To An Ivy League School?